Understanding Termite behaviour is a great place to start when trying to control Termites or any Pest in that case.

 Warning #1 – If you find termite damage and no live termites this doesn’t mean the termites have left the building, they may have just been disturbed and moved a little further into concealed areas to avoid the light and will return later or continue on into other areas.

 Warning #2 – Please do not disturb the termite damage or workings until you get a licensed termite expert like The Pest Company (Call now: 1300 552 234) to take a closer look, if you disturb the termites too much it makes it very difficult to treat live termites if they are not there any longer.
-Rest assure the best way to tackle the situation is call us now for advice.
+Rest assured the best way to tackle the situation is to call us now for advice.

 If you have opened up the termite workings, termite damaged areas and see live termites, immediately cover it with dark tape to keep the termites concealed in the areas, till a treatment by a qualified termite technician can be carried out

 “PLEASE Do not spray live termites”